Get insider access

 7. Best All-In-One Portable Printer

 The best all-in-one portable printer we've tested is the HP OfficeJet 250.
-It's a great option if you travel a lot for work or run an outdoor kiosk and need to print receipts.
-It runs off a rechargeable battery that supplies enough power for about 225 prints and takes around two hours to fully charge.
+It's a great option if you need to print contracts or estimates while traveling for work or run an outdoor kiosk and need to print receipts.
+It uses a rechargeable battery that supplies enough power for about 225 prints and takes around two hours to charge fully.
 You can connect to the printer via Wi-Fi or USB, and there's support for Apple AirPrint and Mopria Print Service, making it easy to print from your smartphone or tablet.
 Its sheetfed scanner produces high-quality scans and has an optical character recognition (OCR) feature that allows you to save scans as text-searchable PDFs.

 See our review